 Please note: All materials on the Site, such as text, treatments, outcomes, photographs and images and any other material provided on the Site are for information purposes only and are not a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding treatments.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this Site.

-Though the content of this blog has been carefully prepared, the author of this content is not a medical doctor and the content has not been reviewed by a Board-Certified Plastic Surgeon.
+Though the content of this page has been carefully prepared, the author of this content is not a medical doctor and the content has not been reviewed by a Board-Certified Plastic Surgeon.

-Unless specifically stated, patients referred to in this blog have not received Breast Augmentation surgery by Dr Mark Markarian.
+Unless specifically stated, patients referred to in this blog have not received surgery by Dr Mark Markarian.
 This blog does not endorse the work of any doctors or surgeons mentioned.
-Stories relating to patients’ personal experiences of Breast Augmentation surgery should be treated as anecdotal only.
+Stories relating to patients’ personal experiences of surgery should be treated as anecdotal only.

 Any application of the material provided is at the reader’s discretion and his, her or their responsibility.